 The stitch is called double running stitch because the basis of this stitch is a running stitch.
 Running stitch is used two times here.
 One line of running stitch is done and then in reverse, coming back and filling all the gaps left by the first stitch.
 The result is an unbroken line of stitch which looks same on the back and the front.

-One main characteristic of holbein stitch is that it is revesible and looks the same on back and the front .
-So you can make it on the face of the garment or on the back side, it will look the same.
+One main characteristic of the holbein stitch is that it is reversible and looks the same on the back and the front.
+So you can make it on the face of the garment or on the backside, it will look the same.
 When doing the work you have to ensure that your needle is going over and under the same number of thread in the fabric for an even look.

 This stitch is usually done with a single coloured thread.

 The geometrical look of this stitch makes it very appealing.
 This stitch is also the foundation stitch in Blackwork embroidery.
 You also see a lot of this in Assisi work and cross stitch works as borders